Jacques-Philippe/cs50-python-starter/scripts/README.md

 This script will basically rate your code on cleanliness

+# load-requirements

+This script will take care of loading your virtual environment requirements from the `requirements.txt` file.

 # save-requirements

 This script will take care of saving your requirements to the `requirements.txt` file, to make sure you can share your project more easily.